 If you have already been thinking along these lines, imagining your favorite fish as they dart around, you might be struck with the first obvious question and dilemma: Where will you put this thing?
 When determining the very best location for your new saltwater aquarium, your available space may dictate just how big your aquarium can be.

-In the entry?
-Against the wall in the parlor?
-As a room divider?
-Perhaps built into a wall?
-Freestanding in the middle of a room?
-Or maybe a micro reef on the corner of your desk?
-When you start thinking about it, you can put an aquarium just about anywhere.
-Use your imagination!
+Could you put one in the entry or against the wall in the parlor?
+Might it serve as a room divider, or better yet, be built straight into a wall?
+Consider whether you would like it to be a large, freestanding self-contained unit in the middle of a room, or maybe even just a micro reef on the corner of your desk.
+When you start imagining the options, you can build an aquarium just about anywhere!

-There are some considerations to take into account when planning your tank location:
+During your imaginative planning, there are some considerations to take into account when deciding about your new tank location.

-You're going to need an electric supply for your tank (lights, water pumps, air pumps, etc.).
-The closer the tank is to an outlet, the better.
-If the desired tank location isn't within a few feet of the existing outlets, you might want to consider installing another outlet.
-If the tank is placed away from a wall, you will want to install an outlet in the floor, under or next to the tank.
+If the desired tank location isn't within a few feet of the existing outlets, consider installing another one or two outlets.
+For central room units, if the tank is placed well away from a wall, install an outlet in the floor, under or next to the tank.

-Keep your tank out of the direct airflow from either the heating system or A/C. Keeping your tank temperatures steady is very important.
-Any sort of draft over or around your tank will only add to your temperature fluctuations.
+Plan your tank to be well away from the direct airflow from both your heating system and your air conditioners.
+Keeping your tank temperatures steady is very important, as tropical reef systems in nature vary only 2 or 3 degrees over the course of the entire year.
+Any sort of draft over or around your tank will add unwanted temperature fluctuations.

-Keep your tank at least 4–6" away from walls.
-This will allow room to clean the back glass as well as hang various equipment on the back of the tank.
+Keep your tank at least 4–6 inches away from any wall.
+This will allow you to have hand-width access for cleaning the backside glass as well as room to hang various equipment on the back glass of the tank.